giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ---

-# Longitudinally varying coefficients inside the nuclear operator
-# 10 Longitudinally varying coefficients inside the nuclear operator
+## 10. Longitudinally varying coefficients inside the nuclear operator

 > This section builds on the sectional interface defined in
 > [`csf_cuf_sectional_constitutive_interface.md`](csf_cuf_sectional_constitutive_interface.md),
-> where the CSF–CUF coupling and the role of the dedicated software bridge are introduced.
+> where the CSF-CUF coupling and the role of the dedicated software bridge are introduced.

-## 10.1 Principle
+### 10.1 Principle

 When a sectional coefficient multiplying an x-derivative depends on x, the coefficient must remain inside the longitudinal differential operator.